seclution/hetzner_dyndns/README.md

 the service generates a random key for each hostname and writes the mapping to the file.
 Use the matching key from this file for every client.

+The backend keeps track of the last successful update for each configured hostname.
+A background task periodically checks these timestamps and if a host stops updating for longer than `LOST_CONNECTION_TIMEOUT` seconds an error message is logged and a notification is sent via ntfy.

 When using Docker Compose, make sure the file exists and is writable by the container user.
 Otherwise Docker may create a directory instead of a file and the service fails with a permission error.
 Create the file and set the